 As a school part of Bradgate Educational Partnership, The Local Governing Body (LGB) works closely with the Board of Trustees (the Board) of the Multi Academy Trust.
-The LGB of each school will be composed, where possible, of a maximum of 15 governors; comprising the Head Teacher/Principal and two staff governors, up to four parent governors and up to eight co-opted governors.
+The LGB of each school will be composed, where possible, of a maximum of 11 governors; comprising the Head Teacher and up to two staff governors, up to four parent governors and up to eight co-opted governors.
 Potential governors will satisfy the LGB that they have the requisite skills to effectively govern the school.

 The Board believes that trust schools take responsibility for their own decisions and wishes to enable and support the LGB in acting as far as possible as if it were a single academy trust.

 The Board sets out Terms of Reference for the Local Governing Body and an appropriate Scheme of Delegation.
 These terms of reference and the scheme of delegation provide the framework within which the LGB shall operate.
 The Board may review and amend these terms of reference from time to time.

 The Local Governing Body for each academy and the Trust Board all sign up to a Code of Conduct (NGA) to ensure that honesty and integrity are at the heart of our governance.
 The Trust also lead termly meetings with all of the Chairs of Governors (CoGs) for the academies within the Trust, enabling all academies to give feedback to the Chair of Trust Board and the CEO.

 Structure of Governing Body 19/20